ChryssaNab/Data_Mining-AUEB/README.md

-# Supervised Learning - Multiclass classification problem: Build a classifier to predict the number of passengers in flights
+# Multiclass classification problem: Build a classifier to predict the number of passengers in flights

 ### [**Contents**](#)
 1. [Project Description](#descr)